 When does the registration open for entry-level Post-Secondary Recruitment, what are the steps from applying to being hired, and how long is the whole intake process?

 Competition Timing: The Post-Secondary Recruitment (PSR) campaign for entry-level federal government positions runs once annually.
 Typically, the notice appears in mid-to-late September and the closing application date is mid-October.
-For the 2017 campaign's specific dates, see the link below.
+For this year's campaign dates, see the link below.

 The Public Service Commission has moved its website to the Government of Canada website.
 Its simple www.jobs.gc.ca appears still to be working to direct you to the new site.
 Click on Public service recruitment programs, then Graduate recruitment programs, then Post Secondary Recruitment.